Skateboarder dies just north of Lakewood Ranch after being struck by hit-and-run driver | East County | Your Observer

-A 21-year-old man was stuck and killed by a hit-and-run driver at 2:45 a.m.
-Wednesday morning near the intersection of Upper Manatee River Road and Waterlefe Boulevard just north of Lakewood Ranch.
+The Florida Highway Patrol has identified the skateboarder killed by a hit-and-run driver Wednesday morning near the intersection of Upper Manatee River Road and Waterlefe Boulevard as 15-year-old Thomas Jaren Croumbley.

-The man, who has yet to be identified pending notification of family, was riding a skateboard northbound on Upper Manatee River Road when he crossed in front of a vehicle that is believed to be a 2012 to 2015 Toyota Tacoma.
-The vehicle, which also was going northbound, struck the skateboarder with the front of the vehicle.
-The skateboarder died at the scene.
+Croumbley was riding his skateboard at approximately 2:45 a.m. northbound on Upper Manatee River Road when he crossed in front of a vehicle that is believed to be a 2012 to 2015 Toyota Tacoma.
+The vehicle, which also was going northbound, struck Croumbley with the front of the vehicle.
+Croumbley died at the scene.

 The driver fled the scene.
 The Florida Highway Patrol issued a statement saying it was looking for a Toyota Tacoma with extensive front end damage.
 Anyone with information on the accident is asked to call the FHP at 239-938-1800.